Rini Wulandari

-Rini Wulandari (born 28 April 1990) or famous by her stage name, Rinni Wulandari is an Indonesian R&B singer.
-On 28 July 2007, she won the fourth season of the reality television Indonesian Idol, making her the second female winner.
-At 17, she is the first youngest winner in Indonesian Idol history.
+Rini Wulandari (born 29 April 1990) or known by her stage name, RINNI, is an Indonesian R&B singer.
+On 28 July 2007, she won the fourth season of the reality television show Indonesian Idol, making her the second female winner.
+She won the competition at the age of 17, making her the first youngest winner in Indonesian Idol history.

 Biography

 Early life

 Rini Wulandari was born to R.Soetrisno and Sri Hartati Mardiningish.
 She is the youngest of four children.
 She came from a family of musicians.
 Her mother was a former lead singer of Quintana Band and her father was a bassist when he was young.
 Rini became the lead singer of Quintana, following in the footsteps of her mother.
 Rini graduated from SMA Negeri 1 Medan in 2008.

 Indonesian Idol

 Rini auditioned for Idol in her hometown of Medan on the second day auditions.
 On 5 May 2007, Rini made it into the top twelve of Indonesian Idol or also known Spectacular rounds.
 In the first spectacular round, she sang Warna's "50 Tahun Lagi".
 During the top 6 performances which was Percussion Night week, Rini sang a rendition of Gloria Estefan's "Conga" which garnered her a top 5 position.
 Other songs Rini performed on Indonesian Idol include Christina Aguilera's "Reflection", Mariah Carey's "Emotions", and Celine Dion's "Because You Loved Me".
 Rini made it to the finale and won the title over Wilson with 51.2% of the audience vote.